 - Use an assessment known as body condition scoring, to determine what adjustments should be made to an animal’s diet

-Nutritionists may also be involved in research or teaching activities.
-They often work in conjunction with veterinarians and veterinary technicians, zookeepers, wildlife rehabilitators, broodmare managers, and other animal professionals on research or teaching activities
+- Work in conjunction with veterinarians and veterinary technicians, zookeepers, wildlife rehabilitators, broodmare managers, and other animal professionals on research or teaching activities